WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 Recommendation: WOWPASS + Climate Card

-Use WOWPASS for all your shopping and dining (easy currency exchange).
-Use the Climate Card (3 or 5-day pass) for your intense subway hopping around palaces and cafes.
+Use WOWPASS for all your shopping and dining for easy currency exchange.
+Use the Climate Card (3, 5, or 7-day pass) for your intense subway hopping around palaces and cafes in Seoul.
 This saves you from constantly reloading cash for transit.

 Scenario B: The “Whole Country” Traveler